Stexinator/TheWitcherTRPG/README.md

 #### General #####
 - status effects from chat cards can be applied to selected token or user character with click on status (immunities are respected)

+#### Equipment #####
+- enhancement items can get the same status configuration like armor/weapon
+- ammunition can have weapon properties and contributes them

 ### 1.026 ###

 #### General #####